-\ Commuter meal plans can only be used in the semester they are purchased. \\ These charges will be assessed at the beginning of the semester.
+^{} Commuter meal plans can only be used in the semester they are purchased.

+- These charges will be assessed at the beginning of the semester. - Unless otherwise stated in a separate articulation agreement.

 Some courses may have additional fees associated with travel.